 Unauthorised use of this website may give rise to a claim for damages and/or be a criminal offence.

-The information you supply will be used by Neil Walker Landscaping Ltd, for administrative purposes within the terms of the Data Protection Act 1998.
+The information you supply will be used by Neil Walker Driveways Ltd, for administrative purposes within the terms of the Data Protection Act 1998.
 We shall not supply it to third parties, however, from time to time we may contact you with special offers and promotions.

 If you have any questions or comments about privacy, please email us at email@example.com in the first instance.

 “We” or “Neil Walker Driveways Ltd” are committed to protecting and respecting your privacy.